Welcome to 'Soul Thoughts'

 “To love at all is to be vulnerable.
 Love anything, and your heart will certainly be wrung and possibly broken.
 If you want to make sure of keeping it intact, you must give your heart to no one, not even to an animal.
 Wrap it carefully round with hobbies and little luxuries; avoid all entanglements; lock it up safe in the casket or coffin of your selfishness.
 But in that casket- safe, dark, motionless, airless–it will change.
 It will not be broken; it will become unbreakable, impenetrable, irredeemable.”

-When Jesus that we must die if we are to truly live, he meant what he said.
+When Jesus said that we must die if we are to truly live, he meant what he said.
 Life wasn’t meant to be easy said a former Australian Prime Minister.
 We put ourselves out on a limb when we take the risk of letting people into our lives.
 Some will accept us and some will walk away.
 However, this brokenness is where freedom lies.
 When I dare to reveal my deepest self, it can feel like death.
 This though is where God steps in.
 God steps in and unveils the thoughts and intents of the heart, and when he sees them, his first words are “I do not condemn you”.